danbev/learning-knative/README.md

 To separate two networks they had to be physically separated.
 For example, you might have a guest network which should not be allowed to connect to the internal network.
-These two should not be able to communicate with each other so there was simply no connection between the hosts on one network to host on the other.
+These two should not be able to communicate with each other so there was simply no connection between the hosts on one network to hosts on the other.
 The hosts would be connected to separate switches.

 VLANs provide logical separation/segmentation, so we can have all hosts connected